10up/gutenberg-best-practices/training/03-styles.md

 ### Steps (These steps have already been done for you.
 Please follow along as a reference.)

 1. Create a new `pullquote.js` file in `/includes/block-styles/`
-2. Use the `unRegisterBlockStyle` function to select the `core/pullquote` block, and remove the "Solid color" style.
+2. Use the `unregisterBlockStyle` function to select the `core/pullquote` block, and remove the "Solid color" style.
 3. Import your `pullquote.js` into `/includes/block-styles/index.js`

 After we've done that, we can see that the "Solid color" Style has now been removed: